Learn about the Common Trees of the Amazon Rainforest living in the Yasuní.

 The trees have adapted to live in Tropical Humid with no seasons, with an average of 3200 mms of rainfall and an average temperature between 24 – 27 °C with the absolute extreme of 15 – 38 °C.

-The Soil types Trees of the Rainforest Prefer
+What Soil types Trees of the Rainforest Prefer?

 The Soil of the Yasuní derived from tertiary drained sediments and volcanic sediments, like in many northern Amazonian, the Yasuní it has a wide range of topographic variations causing important changes in the type of soil and vegetation.

 The Terra Tirme soils are well drained and oxygenated with a high content of clay and poor in organic matter.
 There is a significant variation in the nutrients accumulation related to inclination and elevation.